DavidLichtenberger/reaper-csurf-us2400/readme.md

     For the default function set, don't import the ones in the ‘Unassigned’-folder (you can use those if you wish to override the default actions).
 See below for implementing custom actions.

 *   Only after you have done this, open Reaper Preferences / Control Surfaces and select ‘Tascam US-2400’ with its first MIDI-Port (it shows five on my PC) – otherwise the actions will only become available after you restart Reaper.

-*   The US-2400 has to be in Native Mode, which AFAIK is a novelty of firmware 1.31, so you might have to update it.
-To activate Native Mode put the US-2400 to standby (so that the Power button ‘breathes’), then keep Master Sel + Chan pushed while turning it back on – if you have the right firmware and Native Mode is active Chan should blink three times.
-(To put it back in the MCU emulation mode do the same with Master Sel + Aux 5)

 ## Uninstall